jen20/go-event-sourcing-sample/README.md

 ## Serializer

-The event and snapshot stores all depend on serializer to transform events and aggregates []byte.
+The event and snapshot stores all depend on serializer to transform events and aggregates to []byte.

 ```
 SerializeSnapshot(interface{}) ([]byte, error)